kennytilton/mxweb/cljs/webmx/README.md

 ## Build the TodoMVC Demo

 This project was created from David Nolen's excellent [mies template](https://github.com/swannodette/mies).
 First:
-> make the Tag directory your present working directory.
+> make the webmx directory your present working directory.

 Now follow these critical elements of the setup instructions from the `mies` template: